mat3rial/silver-guide-argent/en/_posts/2020-05-27-2-1-2-evaluation-of-contributions-received-in-the-form-of-services.md

 {% include yes_no.html
-question="Can the fair value of the donation be reasonably assessed?" answer = 1 right_message = ""
+question="Can the fair value of the donation be reasonably assessed?" answer = 1 yes = ""
-wrong_message = "Do not record transaction in financial statements. end of workflow - send to ending page"
+no = "Do not record transaction in financial statements. end of workflow - send to ending page"
 %}

 {% include yes_no.html
-question="Are the goods and services received used as part of the organization's current operations? " answer = 1 right_message = ""
-wrong_message = "Do not record transaction in financial statements. end of workflow - send to ending page"
+question="Are the goods and services received used as part of the organization's current operations? " answer = 1 yes = "" no = "Do not record transaction in financial statements. end of workflow - send to ending page"
 %}

 {% include yes_no.html
-question="Would the organization have had to otherwise purchase these?" answer = 1 right_message = "GO TO 2.2 "
+question="Would the organization have had to otherwise purchase these?" answer = 1 yes = "GO TO 2.2 "
-wrong_message = "Do not record transaction in financial statements. end of workflow - send to ending page"
+no = "Do not record transaction in financial statements. end of workflow - send to ending page"
 %}